 We were only willing to co-create The Nearness because we were confident in our team’s training and the structures of accountability to ensure everyone’s wellbeing.

 Co-founder Casper ter Kuile has a Masters degree in Divinity and Public Policy from Harvard University, and served as a Ministry Innovation Fellow for five years at Harvard Divinity School.
-While there, his research with colleagues Angie Thurston and Sue Phillips explored how secular and spiritual communities thrive and struggle, resulting in widely acclaimed work, including the widely-acclaimed report “How We Gather.”
+While there, his research with colleagues Angie Thurston and Sue Phillips explored how secular and spiritual communities thrive and struggle, resulting in widely acclaimed work, including the viral report “How We Gather.”
 Casper has received extensive training in community leadership, facilitation, group dynamics, anti-racism work, and spiritual formation, and is supported by a range of multi-religious mentors, elders, and a spiritual director.

 As a gay man, Casper is hyper-aware of the dangers of organized religion.
 But he's also passionate about the ways in which spirituality and community can sustain the very best things about life - relationship, beauty, generosity, imagination, courage.
 Casper draws on his experiences as a child in a Waldorf school (think: lots of time outdoors, craft making, singing, and seasonal rituals), and is also influenced by his cultural context as a Brit (think: beautiful old buildings, Anglican choral singing, pomp and ceremony, royal weddings), as well as his Dutch family’s own traditions (think: lots of games, yet more singing, annual familiar gatherings.)
 Today, his spiritual life is a result of these childhood influences, as well as the rich friendships, and experiences he’s had as an adult - in particular Jewish friends and mentors who have welcomed him into their Shabbat and Passover festivities.
 His favorite personal practices include singing folk music with friends, keeping a tech sabbath, reading and talking about texts, making time for retreat, covenant, and prayer/meditation.